navarrastar/locus/info/gear.md

 **Weapons**
 - Can bring one into fight.
-- Consists of light, heavy, S1, and S2 moves.
+- Consists of melee, alternate, S1, and S2 moves.

 **Active Skills**
 - Can bring 4 into fight.